Cruises To Antarctica

 The Peninsula has relatively mild weather conditions with temperatures as high as 15 degrees Celsius and, in the summer, up to 24 hours daylight.
 This mild climate, combined with rich, cold seas, leads to a proliferation of wildlife in the spring and summer months with countless birds, pinnipeds and cetaceans taking advantage of the wealth of food resources from the sea.View Trips All Antarctica Route Options

-Antarctica offers fantastic possibilities for viewing the following wildlife, as well as many others.
+Antarctica offers fantastic possibilities for viewing wildlife.
 Whales and dolphins can be seen in all the region’s waters and, for those sailing out of the Beagle Channel, the first will be encountered during the Drake Passage crossing.
 There are good chances of seeing whales at any time, but later in the season, more can be found as they come south to feed.
-Penguins are Antarctica’s iconic bird and several varieties on land, on the ice and often swimming miles from anywhere.
+Penguins are Antarctica’s iconic birds and several varieties can be found on land, on the ice and often swimming miles from anywhere.
 Apart from penguins, the region is a birdwatcher’s paradise, with scores of rare and even unique species.

 Activities, Adventure & Excursions